OULibraries/docker-workshop/README.md

 ### 7. Deploy the guestbook container stack via docker-compose

 Once you have completed the docker-compose.yml, you can now spin up the entire guestbook container stack with one `docker-compose` command.
+Make sure you stop the guestbook and Redis containers that you started in the previous section to avoid any port collitions.
 Run the necessary command to bring up the container stack and then navigate to `http://localhost:5000` and `http://localhost:5000/guestbook` to ensure that the application deployed correctly.
-Also make sure to sign the guestbook a few times and restart the application stack to ensure that your guestbook entries are persistant.
+Also make sure to sign the guestbook a few times and restart the application stack to ensure that your guestbook entries are persistent.